 Undergraduate students are limited to a total of 180 attempted credits.
 Students will not be eligible for financial aid warning or financial aid probation once they have reached their maximum time frame.
-Nazareth College counts all attempted credits and all completed credits in the cumulative totals.
 Students who have changed their degree program or are pursuing a second degree may submit an appeal request to the Financial Aid Office to request consideration for a one time extension of the maximum timeframe.